Focus on sex-specific risk factors critical in diagnosing, treating CVD in women

 “While small for gestational age infants and future maternal CVD appear to be associated, it is unclear as to whether this association is independent of maternal placental syndromes including hypertensive disorders of pregnancy, as many of these factors are interrelated,” Agarwala and colleagues wrote.
 “Women who deliver small for gestational age infants should be monitored carefully for the development of hypertension in the near future.”

 Increased CVD risk is also observed in women with early-onset menopause and premature ovarian failure, defined as loss of ovarian function before age 40 to 45 years, hypergonadotropism, menstruation cessation and hypoestrogenism, according to the primer.
 Loss of ovarian function is also linked to long-term activation of the renin-angiotensin-aldosterone system, which can lead to immune dysfunction, inflammation and endothelial dysfunction.
-Estrogen loss can also contribute to a loss in the beneficial effects on atherosclerotic plaque formation and cholesterol metabolism.
+Estrogen decline can also contribute to a loss in the beneficial effects on atherosclerotic plaque formation and cholesterol metabolism.

 Other factors can affect a woman’s risk for CVD beyond menopause and pregnancy.
 These include polycystic ovary syndrome, premature menarche, multiple spontaneous miscarriages, hormone-based contraceptive use and breast cancer, according to the primer.
 Cardiologists should keep this in mind when assessing a woman’s medical history.